aws-samples/multi-language-notification-with-amazon-translate-amazon-pinpoint/README.md

 ### Copy the API Gateway Endpoint URL

 In the AWS Management console, choose the API Gateway service and then choose the API created by the sam deploy process.
 Copy the dev end point url from the **Stages** pane to use it for testing.
-Or you can also copy the API Gateway endpoint url from AWS CloudFormation console, open the stack and copy the value from **Output** tab.
+Or you can also copy the API Gateway endpoint url from AWS CloudFormation console, open the stack and copy the value from **Outputs** tab.

 ![apigateway Diagram](scripts/apigateway.png)